strawberryjello/dotfiles/README.md

      (use-package haml-mode))
    ```

-### Org installation
+### Org mode

-I manually installed Org (8.2.10 as of this writing) to get the latest version, since the version in MELPA seems to be outdated.
+I found out that [emacs-mac-port](https://github.com/railwaycat/emacs-mac-port/), which ports Emacs 24.5, contains the latest stable version of Org, which is 8.2.10 as of October 2014 according to the Org main page.
+However, it still doesn't contain the `contrib` packages, so I'll leave the instructions for manual installation here.

+As for Spacemacs, the current version I've got installed (0.101.5, commit 94d6b65) has spun out Org into its own layer, so I've added `org` to the list of layers in `.spacemacs`.

+#### Manual installation

 The `org-8.2.10` directory is currently located in the `work` private config layer.
 In the future it could be moved into its own private config layer for modularity.

-#### Setup

 To install a new version of Org: